zelnicek/zelnicek/README.md

 - 👋 Hi, I’m @zelnicek
-- 👀 I’m interested in Java programming
+- 👀 I’m interested in Java programming and Pyhthon
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Junior Java Project

 <!---
 zelnicek/zelnicek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.